IngeborgArdoe/training/free/exercise-03.md

 1. In the very bottom of the navigation pane in Genus Studio, navigate to Themes.
 Create a new Theme and name it "Main Theme"
 2. Select your favorite color as primary in both light mode and dark mode (e.g. #bf3711).
-3. Navigate to the CRM app, and change the theme to be "Main Theme".
+3. Navigate to the Human Resources app, and change the theme to be "Main Theme".
 Save and check the results on the web.

 <table>
    <tr><td><a href="exercise-02.md"><- Previous</a></td><td align="right"><a href="exercise-04.md">Next -></a></td></tr>